Because of the frantic

 1. DCCD process & equipment with the new LVC (Lubricant Viscosity

-Control) technology permits obtaining performances which are greater than that
+Control) technology permits obtaining performances which are greater than those

 - 5.5 mm (.218") H/C spring quality rod drawn to 1.3 mm (.051") at 18